juanpc2018/How-to-make-passwords-Fun-Secure-Not-Cloud-version/README.md

 This password method is Not NSA level, but its fun. for example:
 Pi3.1415
-the 3.1415 is the push of a button, very fast & fun.
+the 3.1415 is the push of a button, very easy & fun.

-wham makes people get bored with passwords is the time wasted, just think how much time you waste in your life typing "secure" passwords.
+what makes people get bored with passwords is the time wasted, just think how much time you waste in your life typing "secure" passwords.
+Saving Time is key.

 Idea #2.
-like the movie the goonies organ scene, there is a simple software called MIDI-OX http://www.midiox.com/ combined with a MIDI Keyboard or a Virtual Midi Piano Keyboard,
+like the movie The Goonies organ scene, there is a simple software called MIDI-OX http://www.midiox.com/ combined with a real MIDI Keyboard or a Virtual Midi Piano Keyboard,

 works in Wine / PlayOnLinux / PlayOnMac / Bottles / Crossover
-simply shows Midi information as Hexadecima value.
+shows Midi information as Hexadecima value.
 MIDI is 7-Bits = 128 "0-127"
-has many different kind or MIDI messages,
+and has many different kinds of MIDI messages,
 Note On / Off, Volume, Pan and 128 continuos controllers: MSB, LSB, etc...
 Pitch Bend is 14-Bit,

-you simply remember a short combination, a melody, Tune or chord the software gives you a long Hexadecimal value, simply copy & paste.
+you simply remember a short combination, a melody, Tune or chord the software gives you a long Hexadecimal value, you simply copy & paste.

-problem if this method is that most login and passwords are limited to 40 characters. in theory this is the safest method against BruteForce attack, because the password is easy to remember, but generates a very long string of characters.
+problem of this method is that most login and passwords are limited to 40 characters. in theory this is the safest method against BruteForce attack, because the password is easy to remember, and generates a very long string of characters.
-One tune for the log-in, the second part of the tune, or another tune for the password.
+One tune for the log-in, another tune for the password. impossible to break by CPU & GPU brute force softwares like:
+ParallelPasswordRecovery.com

 This makes me think that some software and websites that limit password lenght, to only 40 characters, is very suspicious.